UCSDNobel1998/cse15l-lab-reports/lab-report3.md

 **Write a sentence or two about what it’s doing and why it’s useful.**

 I just modified the test.txt.
-This command finds all the files starting in the current directory and its subdirectories which are modified in the last 1 minute.
+This command finds all the files or directories starting in the current directory and its subdirectories which are modified in the last 1 minute.
 It is useful because we can find a file that was just modified more efficiently.

 * Second example:
 ```
 16267@MSI MINGW64 ~/OneDrive/Documents/GitHub/lab5/docsearch/technical (main)
-$ find . -type f -mmin -10
+$ find . -mmin -10
+.
 ./test.txt
 ./test2.txt
 ```

 **Write a sentence or two about what it’s doing and why it’s useful.**

 I just created a new file with the name "test2.txt".
-This command finds all the files starting in the current directory and its subdirectories which are modified in the last 10 minutes.
+This command finds all the files or directories starting in the current directory and its subdirectories which are modified in the last 10 minutes.
 It is useful because it helps me to track all files modified in the time frame.
 If I suspect unauthorized access, I can find them quickly.